stonerlab/Stoner-PythonCode/doc/readme.rst

 Compatibility
 --------------

-Versions 0.10.x (stable branch) are compatible with Python 3.6-3.9.
-The current development branch is targetting v3.8-3.9 with 3.10 added when anaconda support is available in mainstream realease.
+Versions 0.9.x (stable branch) are compatible with Python 2.7, 3.5, 3.6 and 3.7.
+The latest 0.9.6 version is also compatible with Python 3.8

-Conda packages are built on each github release via a github actions for 64bit Python on Windows, MacOS and Linux.
+The current stable verstion (0.10, stable branch) is compatible with Python 3.6-3.9

+Conda packages are prepared for the stable branch and when the development branch enters beta testing.
+Pip wheels are prepared for selected stable releases only.

 Installation
 ------------